MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-01.md

 Now your buttons are configured to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.

-For demonstration, we have provided five different 3D models, expand the **ModelParent** object to expose these 3D models.
+For demonstration, we have provided six different 3D models, expand the **ModelParent** object to expose these 3D models.

 With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand the **Models** variable.